XuyangLi-12088/CSE312_GroupProject-/README.md

 * When runing "docker-compose up", make sure you are in the "Server" directory!
 Thank you!

-* "Session" Cookie is only used on the "Place Bid" button.
+* "session" Cookie is only used on the "Place Bid" button.
 If user delete the "Session" Cookie, then click "Place Bid", Item price will not be updated.
 * "auth_token" Cookie is used on rest of the Pages and features.
 If user delete the "auth_token" Cookie, then click on any buttons or links expect "Place Bid" button, it will redirect them to our "Login" Page.